 The atmosphere of big cities can’t be beaten at new year, and in Hong Kong they do the whole big fireworks and light show thing so we’d deliberately planned to be there to see in 2019.

-Mirador Mansion, the building our guesthouse was in was easy to find.
+Mirador Mansion, the building our guesthouse was in, was easy to find.
 Getting to the 5th floor was easy.
 Then we wandered round in circles trying to trying to find “F”.
 We could find every letter up to F… The building had a yard in the middle and was a square around it that rose high.
 It was absolutely rammed with doors coming off it.
 The corridors around the inside of the square were shabby.

 Finally we found “F” off the side towards the stairwell.
 There was a phone outside with a number to call.
 A young Indian guy appeared, he barely managed to mumble any greeting in reply to our cheerful hellos.
 He gave us the code to the door and it opened onto another small corridor with 10 rooms coming off it.
 Thankfully it was clean and tidy.
 As was our room (albeit somewhat shabby).

-There was a corridor from our room door to our bed where the room next door jutted into what normally would have been ours.
+There was a corridor from our room door to our bed where the room next door jutted into what normally would have been part of ours.
 The cheapest we could find anywhere in Hong Kong over the New Year our box room was still an astronomical NZ$165 a night.
 The toilet, and shower over it, were so small there wasn’t even anywhere to put the toilet roll.
 The sink was tiny and almost over the toilet.
 It’s upside was its great location in Tsim Sha Tsui.

 Starving hungry we ventured out and joined the masses of people on the streets.
 Close enough to the waterfront, the main road outside our building was closed to traffic ready for the fireworks.
 Mainly composed of shops like Prada and Chanel the restaurants we found had long queues.
 We resorted to MacDonalds.
 While heaving with people it had the fastest food and by now we were just hungry.
 With not a chance of getting anywhere to sit we ate it stood on the street outside.
 We got a couple of supplies from a 7Eleven and dropped them back at our digs, refreshed, and headed out to join the masses to get a place for the fireworks.

 The crowd was huge but really well managed by the police.
 They’d already started to close some of the roads to the waterfront off as they were full.
 We followed everyone else in walking across to find a still open street.
 Eventually we found a place, our view was partially obscured by the cultural centre but it was comparatively low rise.
 The crowd was great and it was an awesome atmosphere.
 The fireworks were impressive even though we didn’t get the full effect.
-We were knackered after so were chuffed to be staying nearby.
+We were knackered after and were chuffed to be staying nearby.

 The next morning we had a late start then headed out to fit in as much as we could.
 We made good use of our 3 day MTR pass and started by heading to Nunnery Chi Lin.
 Home to 1,000 Buddhist nuns, the original building was rebuilt in the 90s.
 Its architectural style is that of the ancient Chinese Tang Dynasty and it is made of cedar wood.
 What makes it so impressive is that it was built without nails.
 The courtyard was littered with bonsai trees.
 It sits against a backdrop of typical Hong Kong skyscrapers.
 We really liked it.